ajsmith/docker-grafana/README.md

 # docker-grafana

-This project provides resources for building Grafana in Docker images based on Fedora and Red Hat Enterprise Linux (RHEL).
+This project provides resources for building Grafana in Docker images based on Fedora and Red Hat Enterprise Linux.

 ## Base Images